Nurse-Led Weight Management Programs

 Yaeger et al. (2018) state that a regular practical approach to weight management generally involves:

 Petit Francis et al. (2017) revealed in their systematic review that the more successful nurse-led weight management interventions also involved:

-Dupart et al. (2017) highlighted data collection points in their study at the baseline, post-intervention (at completion), and post-intervention (3 months later).
+Dupart et al. (2017) highlighted data collection points in their study at the baseline, post-intervention (at completion) and post-intervention (3 months later).

-The data collected was for the purpose of assessing weight loss and goal-setting-adherence (Yaeger et al. 2018).
+The data collected was for the purpose of assessing weight loss and goal-setting adherence (Yaeger et al. 2018).

 The systematic review by Petit Francis et al. (2017) showed that some studies complete follow-up for up to two years post-intervention.

-Yardley et al. (2014) found that web-based weight management interventions with practice-nurse support for clients can be practical solutions for primary healthcare settings.
+Yardley et al. (2014) found that web-based weight management interventions with practice-nurse support for clients could be practical solutions for primary healthcare settings.
 It is not believed that automated web-based weight management programs can be effective without human support, such as that of nurses (Yardley et al. 2014).

 Aboueid et al. (2018) state that primary healthcare management of obesity can be limited if there is not enough access to allied health teams, time and other resources.
-It appeared that clients preferred weight management activities that involved referrals to health professionals and health education resources (Aboueid et al., 2018).
+It appeared that clients preferred weight management activities that involved referrals to health professionals and health education resources (Aboueid et al. 2018).